Skojar/syuzhet_squad/text.md

 Can you transfer a complication to yourself?
 Can you convert someone else's hurdle to a challenge?
 ### Dialogue
-i.e. two characters working on a complication.
+i.e. two characters working on a complication or hurdle.
+Must be in the same *location*, e.g. present, staged, or away
 ### Monologues
 i.e. a character working on her own complications, without anyone else present.
 ### Chorus